-These Luffships are low captured (tethered) lenticular aerostats, designed with a multiple line restraint system that allows them to rise under control from the ground to a maximum height of say 20 m for light-show display and projection purposes as braced static overhead aerial screens (providing an attraction at events).
+These LTA types are low-captured (tethered) lenticular aerostats, designed with a multiple line restraint system that allows them to rise under control from the ground to a maximum height of say 20 m for light-show display and projection purposes as braced static overhead aerial screens (providing an attraction at events).
 They thus may be seen from afar and viewed from the ground, but are recovered to ground level when not in use for safe keeping.

 Projection onto the aerostat’s lower surface (an essentially large flat disk area) is best undertaken with systems on the ground.
 However, the projectors also can be carried by the aerostat if desired, but needs additional expensive helium, complexity and safety aspects to be covered (increasing cost).
 Naturally, the aerostat thus may carry lighting and other systems (e.g. cameras) for further purposes.

 We are cooperating with specialist suppliers for the aerostats plus fabric facilities and ground systems production.
 We also are cooperating with specialists for the light-show projection arrangements – not part of the basic captured aerostat package.

 The low captured aerostats also may be used as big parasols or rain shelters (i.e. a large floating roof) with a stage below.
 Fitted with a skirt (an extra facility) that the aerostat raises and supports, they then may be used like marquees for many other purposes.
 The aerostats will be provided with attachment points for such skirts, which also will be used to attach storm protection skirts when held at ground level (minimising gust effects) and/or advertising banners for daylight hours.
 We also plan to integrate solar panels on the aerostat’s upper surface for power aloft.